-Hitchhiking 5410 km from Broome through Darwin all the way to Hervey Bay was a journey itself, but this time I won’t write about my road adventure, but about my sea adventure.
-Last few days we had way too much fun while watching the migration of the humpback whales along Fraser Island.
+Hitchhiking 5410 km from Broome through Darwin all the way to Hervey Bay was a journey itself, but this time I won’t write about my road adventure.
+This time it's all about my sea adventure.
+Last few days we had good time watching the migration of the humpback whales along Fraser Island.

 It’s been 11 months since I’ve seen Captain Ric and sailed on his boat.
-To be completely honest, I was purposely avoiding ANY kind of sea activity for at least half a year after hitchhiking the boat for 7 months, because I was so sick of the sea.
-I couldn’t even look at the water.
-Yes, it was that bad!
-Hahahaha
+I was purposely avoiding ANY kind of sea activity after hitchhiking the boat for 7 months, because I was so sick of the water.
+I couldn’t even look at it.
+Yes, it was that bad! 😀

-We decided to go whale watching, so we stocked up on yummi food and sailed for a half a day from Hervey Bay to the tip of the Fraser Island.
-I was pleased with myself for not forgetting how to tie a bowline, half a hitch or how to put a bridal on.
-I still call a clit –> clitoris and a preventer –> protector, but luckily Captain Ric thinks that’s funny and he has never kicked me out of his boat...by now.
+We decided to go whale watching, so we stocked up on yummi food and sailed half a day from Hervey Bay to the tip of the Fraser Island.
+I was pleased with myself for not forgetting how to tie a bowline, half hitch and how to put a bridal on.
+I still call cleat –> clitoris and preventer –> protector.
+Luckily, Captain Ric thinks that’s funny and he has never kicked me out of his boat.

-As soon as we came closer to this little bay at the tip of Fraser Island, we started seeing more and more of humpback whales.
+As we came closer to Fraser Island, we started seeing more and more humpback whales.
 There was usually a mother and a small (1 tone) baby swimming together.
-Sometimes there were 2 moms and 2 babies together or just a single whale by himself.
+Sometimes there were 2 moms and 2 babies or just a single whale by himself.

-About 1900 humpback whales migrate up the east coast of Australia every year.
+Around 1900 humpback whales migrate up the east coast of Australia every year.
 Adults are between 12-16m long and weigh about 36 000kg.
 Their life span is between 45 and 50 years.
-They have no teeth, but have 2 blow holes -> one for each lung.
-Each of its lungs it’s the size of a small car.
-They are truly fascinating!
+They have no teeth, but they have 2 blow holes -> one for each lung.
+They are fascinating!

-1st morning on the boat was special, because we got woken up by the whales that came very close to our boat.
+1st morning was special, because we got woken up by the whales that came very close to the boat.
 As our bathroom was located below deck I listened to their song while sitting on the toilet!
 Males produce a complex song lasting 10 to 20 minutes which they repeat for hours at the time.
-The purpose is not clear, but it may have something to do with the mating.
+The purpose is not clear, but it may have something to do with mating.

 Just before the sunrise, Captain Ric dropped me off in a dinghy on Fraser Island to do my morning run.
 It was supposed to be the run as any other – except that it wasn’t.

 As I ran around the tip of Fraser Island, the sun came up and played with the golden colors of the sand.
-There was a colony of tiny birds on the right side and 4 jumping whales on my left side, so close I felt I could swim to them easily.
-I could see the dolphins playing in the distance.
+There was a colony of tiny birds on the right side and 4 jumping whales on my left side.
+They were so close I felt I could swim to them easily.
+I could see the dolphins playing in a distance.
 The air was warm and my legs felt so light in the sand.
-There were starfish and some big, beautiful shells all along the shallow water.
+There were starfish and some big, beautiful shells in the shallow water.
 There were no other footprints but mine.
 The tears started rolling down my cheeks and I couldn’t catch my breath.
-I’m not a religious person, so the only way I could describe that special moment to you is by saying that it felt like my inner, beautiful world matched the outer beauty of the nature and I felt the connection.
+I’m not a religious person, so the only way I could describe that special moment is by saying that it felt like my inner, beautiful world matched the outer beauty of the nature and I felt the connection.
 I don’t want to sound all hippy and shit, but I felt an absolute love and these were my happy tears rolling down my face.
-Lately I’ve been crying when happy and smiling when sad.
+Lately, I’ve been crying when happy and smiling when sad.
 I think I finally got my shine back.
 I lost it for some months, but now it’s back with me and ME feels like ME again!

-Our next day started with lots of sun-cream slapped across the nose, but ended in our warm clothes, because the warm weather turned into a winter somewhere along the way.
+Our next day started with lots of sun-cream slapped across the face, but ended in warm clothes, because the warm weather turned into a winter somewhere along the way.